 - to shrink your transaction log file, and then

-If you decide to purge a large volume of data, e.g. several months, use the Purge Message Tracking/IIS/Storage Size Data
+If you decide to purge a large volume of data, e.g. several months, use the Purge Message Tracking, Purge IIS Data and Purge Storage Size Data

-menu and clear old data by chunks of 2 weeks.
-This action will inflate the transaction log and we recommend you to shrink the transaction log between each chunk.
+menu and clear old data by periods of two weeks.
+This action will inflate the transaction log and we recommend you to shrink the transaction log between each period.

 Both data purge and database compaction/shrink can be automated (see link below).